rossmintzer11/UPenn-Cyber-Final-Project/DefensiveTemplate.md

   - **Patch**: Set Minimum password requirements, set password reset intervals, and timeout between attempts or lockout after certain number of attempts.
   - **Why It Works**: Makes it longer and harder for password cracking and brute forcing software to guess passwords.
 - Access control problems for files containing sensitive information
-  - **Patch**: Change file permisions so www user doesn't have any permission to view documents with sensitive info
+  - **Patch**: Change file permisions so only admins can view documents with sensitive info
-  - **Why It Works**: Prevents web pages viewers to have open source information on how to hack the company
+  - **Why It Works**: Prevents low level users from having access to files containing sensitve info
 - Privilidge Escalation: www user can run python as root without password
   - **Patch**: 2 options: first option take away the ability to run python as root user.
 Second option if python run as root isn't optional then require a password to use sudo.
   - **Why It Works**: Mitigates the ability to run python as root fromm www user.
 Anyone trying to brute force the password of www user will be reported into the system logs.